Skip to main content

 The file contains the same email address on multiple rows.
 Remove the duplicates so each email appears once.

-“Data worksheet not found”
+"Missing required worksheet: 'Data'" or "Data worksheet not found"

 The Excel file is missing the required Data worksheet.
 Use the export template as your starting point.